KareimGazer/would-you-rather/README.md

 # Would You Rather
-This is a Website where users can make new polls and how how other users vote. the other useres can see the results only after submission.
+This is a Website where users can make new polls and other users can vote.
+Users can see the results only after submission.
-There is a leader board where the most helpful users are shown.
+There is a leaderboard where the most helpful users are shown.
-This project is from the final assessment project for Udacity's React-Redux course.
+This project is the final assessment project for Udacity's React-Redux course.

 ## Getting Started
 To get started: